TLe2023/PaymentFraudDetection/README.md

 **Phases of the CRISP-DM Process Model for Data Mining**

-After understanding the business objectives, the collected data will be explored by using visualizations and probability distributions to form initial findings and hypothesis.
-Then, data will be cleansed and prepared to handle any integrity issues.
-Features will be engineered for modelling.
+After understanding the business objectives, the collected data was explored by using visualizations and probability distributions to form initial findings and hypotheses.
+Then, the data was cleansed and prepared to handle any integrity issues.
+Features were engineered for modelling.
 Next, the dataset was split into a Low Amount dataset and a High Amount dataset.
-Four predictive classification models will be built with default parameters with a cross-validation method applied on the Low Amount dataset.
-They are **Decision Trees (DT), Histogram Gradient Boosting (HGBT), eXtreme Gradient Boosting (XGB), and AdaBoost (AB)** classification models.
+Four predictive classification models were built with default parameters with a cross-validation method applied on the Low Amount dataset.
+They were **Decision Trees (DT), Histogram Gradient Boosting (HGBT), eXtreme Gradient Boosting (XGB), and AdaBoost (AB)** classification models.
 Two models, **Decision Trees (DT) and Logistic Regression (LR)**, were built on the High Amount dataset.
 After eliminating one model on Low Amount dataset, the remaining three models were fine-tuned with optimal parameters.
-Lastly, these models or classifiers will be compared so that the best model, based on a set of predefined criteria, will be evaluated, and recommended.
+Lastly, these models or classifiers were compared so that the best model, based on a set of predefined criteria, would be evaluated and recommended.

 ## 4. Data Understanding